Mansfield, Connecticut: Settlements

 Storrs, the largest of the town's settlements, is an unincorporated village within Mansfield anchored economically and demographically by the main campus of the University of Connecticut.
 The community was named after Charles and Augustus Storrs, two brothers who founded the university (originally called the Storrs Agricultural College) by giving the land (170 acre) and $6,000 to the State of Connecticut in trust in 1881.

-Due to its association with UConn and the Huskies' popular basketball programs, it has also taken on the moniker of the "College Basketball Capitol of the World".
+Due to its association with UConn and the Huskies' popular basketball programs, it has also taken on the moniker of the "College Basketball Capital of the World".

 The "downtown" area of the village is the economic and government center of Mansfield, acting as a mixed-used community development following its construction in the mid-2000s.
 At the time, the goal of the redevelopment was smart growth through what the Town of Mansfield described as a "livable downtown".
 Municipal services located there notably include the Avery P. Beck Building (town hall) and Mansfield Community Center on South Eagleville Road, and nearby EO Smith High School on Storrs Road.
 A number of businesses and apartment are also based in the development, including a number of special-interest stores and restaurants, in addition to some banks, offices and grocery stores.

 Betsy Paterson Square, an outdoor green space with sculpture installations, anchors the "downtown" area including and is flanked by a Barnes and Noble-operated UConn Bookstore, the Ballard Institute and Museum of Puppetry, and health service locations operated by UConn Health.
 The Mansfield Downtown Partnership, a town-affiliated nonprofit organization, hosts community-based events at the square.

 Mansfield Center, the town's other major village, is situated southerly and borders Willimantic.
 Mostly a bedroom community, Mansfield Center does include a business district which features the East Brook Mall and shopping plazas.
 Original properties located in Mansfield Center, including a historic general store building, are listed as part of the Mansfield Center Historic District.

 Both Storrs and Mansfield Center also each contain a related census-designated place.

 Mansfield enjoys a moderate amount of protected open space, notably Mansfield Hollow State Park, town parks and preserves, and numerous Joshua's Trust properties in addition to UConn-owned and maintained properties including Spring Valley Student Farm.
 Three large private farms operate within Mansfield, including Mountain Dairy, which has been producing and processing milk under the stewardship of one family since 1871.